Wednesday, November 5, 2014 from 1-5pm in the ground floor classroom at CMH.

 Class registration.
 To register for a session, please call 218-878-7661.
 There is a $20 registration fee.

 CMH offers Saturday childbirth education classes throughout the year.
-2014 Classes are scheduled for the following Saturdays: January 18; April 19; July 19; and October 4.

 The CMH Diabetes Education Program offers an educational program for all people with diabetes—Type 1, Type 2, gestational, and pre-diabetes.
 Ongoing educational sessions promote self management, positive outcomes, and provide ongoing support for diabetics and their loved ones.
 Sessions are taught by certified diabetes educators Mary Kay Marciniak, RN, Director of Diabetes Education and Jean Maslowski, RD, LD, and are based upon the American Diabetic Association (ADA) standard of care and the American Association of Diabetes Educators (AADE) Guidelines.
 Diabetes education can help patients and their loved ones by teaching them the skills they need to successfully manage their own care.